 Additional reaction categories include: Carbocycle formation, Cyclo-aromatization, Degradation, Elimination reactions, Fragmentation reactions, Oxidation, and Reactions involving carbenes.

-We’ll keep you up to date as we add new categories over the next few months.
+We’ll keep you up-to-date as we add new categories over the next few months.
+Stay up-to-date by submitting your details here.
+You can also share which named reactions you think are most important.